dpercy/racket-mode/CONTRIBUTING.md

 ## Indentation

+Indentation is tested by comparing to a couple reference files, `example/*.rkt`.

-If you change indentation, you may need to update the `example/*rkt` reference files used in tests.
+If you change indentation, you may need to refresh each reference
+file:

+1. Open it.
+2. Reindent it all
+    1. <kbd>C-x h</kbd>
+    2. <kbd>M-C-\\</kbd>
+3. Save it.

 ## Font-lock

+Font-lock is tested by comparing to a couple reference files, `example/*.rkt.faceup`.

-If you change font-lock, you may need to use <kbd>M-x faceup-write-file</kbd> to regenerate the `example/*rkt.faceup` reference files used in tests.
+If you change font-lock, you may need to refresh each reference file:

+1. Open it.
+2. <kbd>M-x faceup-write-file</kbd>